apache/tvm-rfcs/rfcs/xxxx-collage.md

   selected of sub-graph and toolchain as a candidate kernel, cost = estimated sum of kernel costs plus launch penalties) , and thus only pay the cost of tuning candidate kernels which could possibly influence the final partitioning.
-- **No non-local optimization**: Though Collage can explore the choice of sub-graph and toolchain, it cannot explore any choices which require the arguments and/or result of the sub-graph to be rewritten.
+- **No non-local optimization**: Though Collage can explore the choice of sub-graph and toolchain, it cannot explore any choices which require the arguments and/or result of the sub-graph to be rewritten, or the overall `IRModule` to be changed.
 Thus Collage **cannot** be used to search over:
     - choice of layout for arguments/results (may require insertion of layout transforms),
     - choice of memory scope for arguments/results (may require insertion of device copies),
-    - choice of device on which to host the kernel (ditto) since all those choices can require changes beyond the candidates sub-graph.
+    - choice of device on which to host the kernel (ditto),
-- the choice of layout for a kernel since any choice other than the model's default must be 'corrected' for by the inserted layout transformations.
-To support this efficiently we'd need to abandon the simple-minded but fast `SubGraph` representation we describe below in favor of something like an EGraph representation, which seems like a very large change for TVM.
+    - choice of quantization scheme,

+  since all those choices can require changes beyond the candidate's sub-graph.
+To support this efficiently we'd need to abandon the simple-minded but fast `SubGraph` representation we describe here in favor of something like an EGraph representation, which seems like a very large change for TVM.
 - **Dependency management**: Currently BYOC integrations tend to assume they are the only non-TVM toolchain in use.
 So it's possible two toolchains introduce runtime dependencies which can't be satisfied.
 Collage has no notion of